JavaScript Variables Hoisting in Details

 (to define static methods), extends

-Take a look how to declare a class and instantiate an object:
+Take a look at how to declare a class and instantiate an object:

 Hoisting and class

-The class variables are registered at the beginning of the block scope.
+The classes are registered at the beginning of the block scope.
 But if you try to access the class before the definition, JavaScript throws ReferenceError: <name> is not defined

 .
 So the correct approach is first to declare the class and later use it to instantiate objects.